gupi1234/uber-app/Backend/README.md

 - The password is securely hashed before storage.
 - The email must be unique.
 - The JWT token can be used for authenticated requests.
+- On logout, the JWT token is blacklisted and cannot be used again.